mtvbrianking/laravel-js-routes/readme.md

 ### Usage

-In you routes file; `web.php` make sure to use named routes.
+In your routes file; `web.php` make sure to use named routes.

 ```php
 $int = '^\d+$';